donomii/ssh-expect/README.md

     [wsn "regex" "command"]

-which waits until it sees "regex", then sends "command" and then a newline.  wsn will timeout after a default time.
+which waits until it sees "regex", then clears the transcript, sends "command" and then a newline.  wsn will timeout after a default time.
+(Set the timeout with [send ssh timeout 120]).

     [waitforsecs "regex" 60]